ElisaQuadrini/C_Exam/README.md

 The path is represented using the following structure:
 `typedef struct {int x, y;} Punto;`

-The project requires the implementation of functions to:
+The exercise requires the implementation of functions to:
 1. Print a path,
 2. Clean invalid points from a path,
 3. Convert a path into a string by extracting characters from a given matrix.